 The latest version of OS X is called Mavericks.
-In contrast to earlier OS X systems, there is no longer any possibility of ordering a [USB stick-> usb stick] with the system from Apple.
-This means that you download the operating system from the app store and then install it - but only once on a computer, because the download is then no longer available.
-If you have several Macs and want to install them on all of them, a USB stick for installation is often better.
-Especially when the internet connection is slow and you would have to wait hours on every Mac until [OS X Mavericks-> os-x-mavericks] is loaded from the app store.
+In contrast to earlier OS X systems, there is no longer an option to order a [USB stick->usb stick] with the system from Apple.
+That means you load the operating system from the App-Store and can then install it - but only once on one computer, because after that the download is no longer available.
+If you look after several Macs and want to install them on all Mavericks, you are often better served with a USB stick for installation.
+Especially when the Internet connection is slow and you have to wait hours on every Mac for [OS X Mavericks->os-x-mavericks] to load from the App Store.

 Most will now think that you can do the same with Mavericks as with Mountain Lion and simply grab the InstallESD.dmg from the download from the AppStore and then restore this image to a USB stick.
 Unfortunately this is possible, but the installation process breaks off towards the end because the installer cannot verify the OS X.

 The solution is now a little different: You go to the AppStore and load the OS X Installer app.
 You don't let this run, you just plug in the USB stick on which you want to create the Mavericks installer.
-Now you use that createinstallmedia Tool to convert the USB stick into a bootable installer based on the Mavericks installer.
-To find out more about the tool, type the following into the terminal:
+Now you use that createinstallmedia Tool to convert USB stick into bootable installer based on Mavericks installer.
+To find out more about the tool, type in the following Port:

 /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia